oracle-livelabs/apex/event-mangement/6-generate-text/6-generate-text.md

             where ev.id = :P5_ID
         </copy>
         ```

     >Note: Page Item number may vary depending on your application.
-Do not miss to replace page number in the SQL Query.
+Make sure to replace the page number in the SQL query if your form page uses a different number.

     !["Click App Builder"](images/gen-desc3.png "")